Dithn/docs/docs/connectors/netsuite.md

 The recipe is able to retrieve the custom fields of your selected NetSuite object for you to read from or write to.
 All custom fields are grouped in Workato.

 ::: tip 19/5/2020 Enhancement
 As of 19/5/2020, we have made a significant enhancement to the migration of NetSuite recipes from Sandbox to Production environments.
-This requires enhancement requires steps to be take for any NetSuite recipes created on or before 19/5/2020.
+This requires certain steps to be take taken for any NetSuite recipes created on or before 19/5/2020.
 Learn more about from our migration guide [here](/connectors/netsuite/recipe-migration-guide.md)
 :::

 ![NetSuite custom fields](~@img/connectors/netsuite/netsuite-custom-fields.png)